 If horseracing is a sport, then that word must be redefined, for the competitive racing of horses resembles no other accepted sport on the planet:

-In what other sport are the bodies of adolescent athletes pounded into the ground?
+In what other sport are the bodies of adolescent athletes pounded into the ground – without remorse?

-In what other sport are the athletes typically kept confined/isolated 23 hours a day?
+In what other sport are the athletes kept tightly confined and socially isolated for over 23 hours a day?

 In what other sport are the athletes condemned to a life as (literal) chattel?